 ‘Your highness.’
 Amelia dropped into a curtsy.
 ‘I expected to meet you in your bed chamber.’

-‘Christopher, please,’ the king insisted.
+‘Christopher, please,’ the king replied.
 Still, his eyes did not lift from his paperwork.
 ‘I will be done in a moment.’

+Amelia gave a curt nod towards the paperwork.
 ‘Christopher.
-Forgive me if you feel that I speak out of turn, but that does not appear to be an issue that can be resolved in a single moment.’
-Amelia gave a curt nod towards the paperwork.
+Forgive me if you feel I speak out of turn, but that does not appear to be an issue that can be resolved in a single moment.’

-Christopher blinked up at her and shook his head.
-‘You are right.’
+He blinked up at her and shook his head.
+‘You’re right.’
 He stood and pushed the papers aside.
 Amelia glimpsed the date.
 Last week.

-‘Perhaps a night with my new wife will clear my head.’
-Christopher smiled, but it did not reach his eyes even as he offered Amelia his hand.
+‘Perhaps a night with my new wife will clear my head,’ he said with a smile, but it did not reach his eyes even as he offered Amelia his hand.

 ‘You’ve had me every night since I arrived, and it’s hardly helped.’
 Amelia huffed and rolled her eyes as she approached the table.
 ‘How about I look over your trade agreements instead?’